nullpomino/nullpomino/readme_en.txt

 java -cp NullpoMino.jar:lib/log4j-1.2.15.jar org.game_host.hebo.nullpomino.game.net.NetServer [PORT NUMBER]

 9. FAQ
-Q: I'm using 64bit Windows, but Slick version doesn't work.
-A: Please copy all files inside lib/LWJGL2_4_2 to lib directory.
-   It will update LWJGL to most-recent 2.4.2 version, which has better 64bit support.
-   However, this may cause problems to 32bit Windows.

 Q: All pieces are gray in color and it has no wallkicks.
 A: You are using "Default Rule" which has this behavior.
 Try switching to different one.

-Q: Game runs too fast in Slick version.
-A: Try switching "FRAMERATE MODE" option (General Config screen) to CUSTOM (SDL&SWING).
-   Changing VSYNC and/or SMOOTH DELTAS options may also help.

 Q: My Joystick/Gamepads doesn't work correctly in Slick version.
 A: Try changing "JOYSTICK METHOD" option (General Config screen) to LWGJL, then let's mess around "JOYSTICK SETTING" options.